 Jose Mourinho wishes he’d given Bastian Schweinsteiger more of a chance. pic.twitter.com/5fk0Zk0xtM

 — B/R Football (@brfootball) March 31, 2017

-One Premier League game, one goal, one move to Preston, for whom he still plays.
+One Premier League game, one goal and one move to Preston.
+Harrop is now turning out for Northampton Town.

 The attacking midfielder’s exit paved the way for Mourinho to give more time to young players like *checks notes* no, there’s nothing there.

 Few were arguing about the timing of Rooney’s exit when he was one of a flood of departures in 2017, and indeed he has probably done a great deal more than was expected of him since leaving.

 If you’re wondering who replaced young Rooney, the exciting star who loved playing for Manchester United, it’s Marcus Rashford.
 If you want to know who replaced late-era Rooney, who made ridiculous money and stunk up the place…how long have you got?